10 Ways to Use Epsom Salts in the Garden

 RELATED: 7 Remedies to Rescue a Dying Lawn

-Professional stump removal services can cost between $60 and $350, depending on the size of the trunk.
+Professional stump removal services can cost between $160 and $500 or so, depending on the size of the trunk.
 For a do-it-yourself means of removing a tree stump, though, you can enlist Epsom salts to kill the remains of a cut tree first.
 Bore holes all around the top of the stump with an electric ½-inch drill bit; these holes should be about half the depth of the stump and spaced a few inches apart.
 Then, pour dry Epsom salts into the holes and slowly add water to moisten, but not saturate, the salts.
 Cover the stump with a tarp to repel rain and ensure the drying process.
 The salts will dehydrate the wood over several weeks, and as the wood dries out, you’ll be able to chip away most of the stump with an ax and soon dig up and dispose of the root system.

 The magnesium in Epsom salts benefit both new and established rose bushes, helping to supplement a slow-release rose fertilizer containing nitrogen, potassium, and phosphorus.
 Before planting a new rose bush, add one tablespoon of Epsom salts to the bottom of each hole.
 For established roses, add one tablespoon of salts for every gallon of water and spray foliage when plants begin to leaf in spring and once again during flowering.